 Today, still many organizations are bureaucratic and slow.
 This leaves many customers, stakeholders, and employees unhappy.
 To solve all these problems, organizations see Agile as a magic cure.
 And after all, these days, “going agile” is the new norm, everyone is doing it, so why don’t we try it too, right?

 We won’t be these blind preachers.
-Agile is far from a silver bullet, and the adoption of an Agile methodology or framework won’t lead your organization to a successful agile transformation.
-Such change has its challenges and issues, which, if not addressed correctly, will inevitably lead to another failed transformation and another blog post explaining, “Why Agile doesn’t work.”
+Agile is far from a silver bullet.
+Simply adopting an Agile methodology without understanding what is to be Agile, won’t lead your organization to a successful transformation.
+In addition, such change has its challenges and issues, which, if not addressed correctly, will inevitably lead to another failed transformation and another blog post explaining, “Why Agile doesn’t work.”

 In this article, I’ll address the major challenges an organization could face during an agile transformation and how failures could be avoided.

 Just don’t give up on Agile.
 It’s worth it.

 Challenge #1: Company culture and people’s perceptions about the change process

 It is hard to change the way people think and operate.
 The habits and beliefs of a big organization are naturally deep-rooted.
 Typically, people do fight against change, and when Agile transformation is used to challenge them, they come out with phrases like “that’s how we’ve always done things around here” or “that never works here.”

 Giving a room for a change implies that you’re admitting that whatever you’re doing currently might not be done the best way, or even worse, it may be challenging to a person’s established values.
 In this paper, the authors found out that the human-related perceptions about the change process have been the major transition challenges.

 People find it very easy to retain their old methods and processes except in the case when they are vividly presented with solid “whys” they need to embrace the transition to Agile.
 Thus, your organization must communicate the needs for change to your people accurately.